themanyone/itcc/README.txt

 Interactive TCC
 ===============

-Make programming more like Python.
+Make programming fun like Python.

 An command-line shell for C, C++, Rust, Hare, Go, Zig, and the concise, regex-aware CPP (CRAP).
-Also known as an evaluation context, or read-eval-print loop (REPL), the shell allows programmers to type commands and see immediate results.
+Also known as an evaluation context, or read-eval-print loop (REPL), this revolutionary shell tool allows programmers to type commands in a variety of compiled langauges and see immediate results.

 About this project.
 Interactive TCC (itcc) is a small python3 utility originally forked from Interactive GCC (igcc).
 And we keep adding other languages to it.
 We do